scala-js/scala-js-website/_posts/news/2017-03-21-announcing-scalajs-0.6.15.md

 The new API is more reliable and powerful, especially for classes inside objects, as well as classes with overloaded constructors.

 Reflective instantiation is still not enabled by default for all classes in the world (as that would completely inhibit dead code elimination).
-Used on a trait, class or object, the annotation `@EnableReflectiveInstantion` enables reflective instantiation for all the non-abstract classes and all the objects inheriting from the annotated entity.
+Used on a trait, class or object, the annotation `@EnableReflectiveInstantiation` enables reflective instantiation for all the non-abstract classes and all the objects inheriting from the annotated entity.
 Afterwards, it is possible to use the API in [`scala.scalajs.reflect.Reflect`]({{ site.production_url }}/api/scalajs-library/latest/#scala.scalajs.reflect.Reflect$) to instantiate those classes and/or load those objects.

 For example: